svendev2024/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/inventory_valuation/inventory_valuation_config.rst

 This method implies that the accounting team posts journal entries based on the physical inventory of the company, and that warehouse employees take the time to count the stock.
-In Odoo, this method is reflected inside each product category, where the :guilabel:`Costing Method` field will be set to `Standard Price` by default, and the :guilabel:`Inventory Valuation` field will be set to `Manual`.
+In Odoo, this method is reflected inside each product category, where the :guilabel:`Costing Method` field will be set to `Standard Price` by default.

 .. image:: inventory_valuation_config/inventory-valuation-fields.png
    :align: center
-   :alt: The Inventory Valuation fields are located on the Product Categories form.
+   :alt: The Costing Method field is located on the Product Categories form.

 Alternatively, automated inventory valuation is an integrated valuation method that updates the inventory value in real-time by creating journal entries whenever there are stock moves initiated